coriolinus/oauth2-article/article.md

 ## But how on Earth do I test this?

 Good question! `unittest.mock` is not well-suited to mocking out API calls buried under an abstraction layer deep inside a library; just discovering the precise path to mock would take substantial effort.
 Instead, because PSA is built atop the Requests library, we use the excellent [Responses](https://github.com/getsentry/responses) library to mock out the providers at the HTTP level.
-A full discussion of testing is beyond the scope of this article, but a sample of our tests are included in [this gist](http://gist.github.com/update me!).
+A full discussion of testing is beyond the scope of this article, but a sample of our tests are included [here](https://github.com/coriolinus/oauth2-article/blob/master/test_social.py).
 Particular functions to note there are the `mocked` context manager and the `TestSocialAuth` class.

-> Don't forget to update the link above once we have a public gist or something with this code.

 ## Conclusion